-DFS cares about the safety and well-being of individuals and families and will continue to provide assistance from a distance.
-Below are the variety of services available to you without having to leave the safety of your home.
+Skip the trip!
+Learn more about DFS' Assistance from a Distance – a variety of services available to you without having to leave the safety of your home.

-The Department of Family Services' Children, Youth and Families Division includes programs designed to protect children from harm, prevent child abuse and neglect, support families and help them remain together safely for the long-term emotional and physical health of the children.
+The Department of Family Services' Children, Youth and Families (CYF) Division includes programs designed to protect children from harm, prevent child abuse and neglect, support families and help them remain together safely for the long-term emotional and physical health of the children.

 Fairfax County Department of Family Services is on Facebook